gurjashandeepsingh/E-Commerce-Backend/README.md

 ## Introduction

 This project provides the backend functionality for an E-commerce platform.
-It includes features such as user authentication, product management, order processing, and more.
+It includes features such as user authentication, product management, order processing, and email Service through Twillio Sendgrid.

 ## Prerequisites